tonyx/Sharpino/Sharpino.Lib.Core/README.md

 This invariant rule must be preserved even if two concurrent transactions try to book the two left seats and the two right seats independently so violating (together) this invariant.

 ### Questions:
-1) can you just use a lock on any row to solve this problem?
-   Answer: yes by setting PessimisticLocking to true in appSettings.json that will force single-threaded execution of any command involving the same "aggregate"
-2) can you solve this problem without using locks?
+1) can you solve this problem without using locks?
    Answer: yes. if I set PessimisticLocking to false then parallel command processing is allowed and invalid events can be stored in the eventstore.
 However they will be skipped by the "evolve" function anyway.
-3) Where are more info about how to test this behavior?
+2) Where are more info about how to test this behavior?
    Answer: See the testList called hackingEventInStorageTest.
    It will simply add invalid events and show that the current state is not affected by them.
-4) You also need to give timely feedback to the user.
+3) You also need to give timely feedback to the user.
 How can you achieve that if you satisfy invariants by skipping the events?
    Answer: you can't.
 The user may need to do some refresh or wait a confirmation (open a link that is not immediately generated).
 There is no immediate consistency in this case.